ryans2014/MtLib/README.md

 * Function return and exception are neglected.

 * Note: Both function f and Argument list are passed by value (or pointer value).
-Passing a reference to the argument list will lead to a copy of the objet.
+Passing a reference to the argument list will lead to a copy of the object.
 Therefore, changes made to the object is no longer visible to the caller.
 The rule of thumb is: always use a pointer argument if you intend to pass by reference.
 See more details in the limitation section.

 ```C++